CloudLabs-Samples/JFrog-Pilot/Lab/step_1.md

 Here’s what is provided as part of the lab environment:

 1. In the environment provided, an SSH session to the Linux virtual machine and lab guide will get loaded in your browser tab.
+If the SSH session is still not up yet, wait for a couple of minutes before reaching out to the instructor.

    ![](../images/vmandguidelinux.png)